fdavies93/web-105/transcoder/README.md

 ## Building

+Note that `watcher` uses a bespoke image including `python3` and `ffmpeg` packages in order to successfully trigger transcodes.
+Linux distro may be subject to change.

 Need to use the `--network=host` option to successfully get the package repositories on the watcher folder.

 `docker build --no-cache --network=host . -t transcode-watcher`